 “Putting on a jersey or a shirt everyday with the three stars and name Latvia on our chests is a privilege,” she said.
 “And, living, breathing, and thinking basketball for 10 days—with no other responsibilities—is all a basketball player could want.”

-Kalnina, who is the only Division III player on the Latvian roster, had a breakout season for the Cardinals in 2018 after producing 3.0 points and 6.0 rebounds per game in 14.5 minutes of action on average.
+Kalnina, who is an honor student studying biology at Fisher, is the only Division III player on the Latvian roster.
+She had a breakout season for the Cardinals in 2018 after producing 3.0 points and 6.0 rebounds per game in 14.5 minutes of action on average.
 In 26 appearances, she pulled down 11 rebounds or more in a game seven times including a career-high 15 boards in a win over Utica College.

 “Playing as a center allows me to be close to the basket, to the action,” she said.
 “I love the physical, as well as the smart, game that post players have to play in order to get rebounds and score points.”